Apprentice Teaching Assistant

-GCSE grades 9-4 (A* to C) in maths and English or equivalent qualifications in these subjects.
+GCSE grades 9-4 (A* to C) in Maths, English and Science or equivalent qualifications in these subjects.

-On the job training with the employer whilst working towards the Apprenticeship Framework - consisting of the Intermediate NVQ Level, Personal Learning and Thinking Skills (PLTS) and the Employment Rights and Responsibilities (ERR) Workbook.
+On the job training with the employer whilst working towards the Apprenticeship Framework; consisting of the Advanced NVQ Level, Personal Learning and Thinking Skills (PLTS) and the Employee Rights and Responsibilities (ERR) Workbook.
 It may be necessary for you to complete Functional Skills in Maths, English and ICT – subject to previous achieved grades.

 Regular work based assessments/observations carried out by Kent Training & Apprenticeships Tutor Assessor, to determine competency and meet with Awarding Body standards.